inner-outer-space/de-zoomcamp-2024/1a-docker_sql/readme.md

 ```bash
 $ docker run -it --entrypoint=bash python:3.9
 ```
-To create a custom more complex image that includes all the required dependencies and configurations, you use a <b>Dockerfile</b>.
+To create a custom more complex image that includes all the required dependencies and configurations, you should use a <b>Dockerfile</b>.
 A Dockerfile is a script that includes actions such as running commands, installing libraries, and copying files into the container.

 ##### DOCKERFILE EXAMPLE THAT RUNS A PIPELINE.PY FILE
 In this example a data pipeline (pipeline.py) is copied to the container and executed on creation.